Isabella Buscemi Goes Topless, Shows Off Perky Booty On Instagram

 Isabella Buscemi has been sharing tantalizing snapshots lately on social media, and in the newest update, she completely stunned her 2 million Instagram followers with a risqué post.
 In the new photo, posted on April 8, the 22-year-old went completely topless while flaunting her killer assets.

-In the brand-new Instagram snap, Isabella could be seen inside her bathroom with a white bathtub and luxurious marble walls behind her.
+In the new Instagram snap, Isabella was inside her bathroom with a white bathtub and luxurious marble walls behind her.
 She posed in the middle of the frame with her toned backside facing the camera — showing off her pert booty to her millions of fans, as she looked over her shoulder, eyes down.
-She covered her breasts with her left arm to not go against Instagram’s strict “no nudity” policy.
+She covered her breasts with her left arm to adhere to Instagram’s strict no nudity policy.

 The Cuban-Italian model sported a pair of light yellow undies and nothing else for the shoot.
-The skimpy bottoms were seemingly made of silk fabric with delicate lace detailing at the ends, and rested high on her slim waistline, helping accentuate her curvy hips and taut stomach.
+The skimpy bottoms were seemingly made of silk fabric with delicate lace detailing at the edges, and they rested high on her slim waistline, helping accentuate her curvy hips and taut stomach.

 View this post on Instagram